hadronized/blog/shades-edsl.md

 The idea of [shades-edsl] is super simple: remove everything that would make [shades] usable directly by a human, and build a procedural macro that transforms regular Rust code into the API from [shades].
-Basically, generate the [shades] code inside the code of a procedural macro, whicth is what humans will use.
+Basically, generate the [shades] code inside the code of a procedural macro, which is what humans will use.

 The way it works is pretty straight-forward to understand: you write your shading code in a `shades! { … }` block.
 Everything in that block is reinterpreted and replaced by [shades] symbols: builders, method calls, etc. etc.